Iretha/design-patterns/src/com/smdev/structural/proxy/README.md

 # The Proxy Design Pattern

-The Proxy Pattern is designed to provide a level of indirection to object members.
+The Proxy Pattern is designed to provide a level of indirection to object members and may add additional logic (i.e. to control access or to provide a wrapper implementation for better performance).
 {: .fs-6 .fw-300 }

 ---